 Improving education and supporting development of industry in the critical science, technology, engineering and mathematics (STEM) fields.

-A joint initiative with the Missouri Department of Economic Development and the Hawthorn Foundation that seeks to fundamentally reset Missouri’s approach to meeting the state’s workforce needs.
+A joint initiative with the Missouri Department of Economic Development and the Hawthorn Foundation to fundamentally reset Missouri’s approach to meeting the state’s workforce needs.